nalsai/nalsai.de/content/en/blog/tourism-senren-banka/index.md

 ## Hanamikoji Street

 Hanamikoji Street is one of Kyoto City's most famous streets, situated right in the Gion district.
-Since it is a public street you can take pictures, but be careful not to disturb anybody and do not take pictures anywhere it is not allowed.
+Since it is a public street, you can take pictures, but be careful not to disturb anybody, and do not take pictures anywhere it is not allowed.

 ![02.jpg](img/cg/02.jpg)
 ![XLR67319.jpg](img/XLR67319.jpg)